Peggy535/wellbeing/src/posts/meditation-and-mantras-whats-it-all-about.md

 Moksha - **I am emotionally free**

-An Affirmation could be: **I feel free to be me** if Mantras don't sit well with you.
+An Affirmation could be: **I feel free to be me**

-I like to make affirmations up in the moment by tuning in to what I'm feeling or what I'm struggling with and what I need to remind myself of if my energy is feeling a little off balance.
+I like to make affirmations up in the moment by tuning into what I'm feeling or what I'm struggling with and what I need to remind myself of if my energy is feeling a little off balance.
 You will find your own way with what works for you.
 I have used affirmations from books and from Yoga practices form other yogis that work really well too.
 Have some fun to find out what resinates with you.

-On the days I don't want to think too much I follow a Mantra that I can just repeat with no specific meaning but more of a vibrational focus that the sound produces.
+On the days I don't want to think too much, I follow a Mantra that I can just repeat with no specific meaning but more of a vibrational focus that the sound produces.
 So using 'OM' - THE HYMN OF THE UNIVERSE, either out loud or internally.
 It can really bring you to stillness and help connect you back to your internal compass if you feel a little lost, stressed or disconnected to your own essence and balance.

 Now just 'be with yourself' with no distractions and take it from there!
+Five minutes will be fine the first time you try, then build on it.
 That's how you start.

 **"It all has to come from inside, though, I guess." - Jimi Hendrix**